mrlem/kotlin-native-gnome/README.md

   - methods throwing errors are not handled
 * not yet expososed on jitpack, so not easy to integrate
 * automated API generation only exports GTK elements for now
-* tested on Ubuntu 20.04
+* tested on Ubuntu 20.04, probably broken on MacOSX and Windows for now

 ## See also